 ComScore

 Family movie night is a whole lot of fun…unless you’re stuck watching Tangled for the umpteenth time, that is.
-Stop fighting over the remote and start scrolling through our list of the 50 best Disney movies instead, and you’re sure to find something that will please the whole brood.
-From poignant sports dramas to environmentally-conscious, robot love stories and slapstick comedies, we’ve got something for everyone.
-Grab the popcorn, kick back and enjoy.
+It's time to stop fighting over the remote and start scrolling through our list of the 55 best Disney movies instead, and you’re sure to find something that will please the whole brood.

 1. Chicken Little (2005)